pproe/pproe/README.md

 ### Hi!
 I'm Patrick

-*I am a Software Engineer from Perth, Australia currently working at Keep Software as a Full-Stack Developer.
-Currently finishing off my Master's degree in Software Engineering at University of Western Australia.*
+*I am a Software Engineer from Perth, Australia with a Master's degree in Software Engineering from University of Western Australia.*

 **Things I Like:**
 - Camping & hiking, going to the gym, and listening to music.